-- Full-time students are those who have met the requirements for admission as determined by the Graduate Admissions Committee, are enrolled in a degree program, and are carrying at least 8 semester hours of credit in that academic semester. - Part-time students are those who have met the requirements for admission as determined by the Graduate Admissions Committee, are seeking a degree, and are taking fewer than 8 semester hours. - Non-degree seeking students are students who are taking courses but not currently enrolled in a formal Cedarville graduate degree program.
-This status is granted by the director of graduate programs in consultation with the department sponsoring the degree program under which the course falls.
-In most cases students may take up to 1/3 of the number of hours required for a degree program on a "permission to take course" basis.
+- Full-time students are those who have met the requirements for admission as determined by the Graduate Admissions Committee, are enrolled in a degree program, and are carrying at least 8 semester hours of credit in that academic semester. - Part-time students are those who have met the requirements for admission as determined by the Graduate Admissions Committee, are seeking a degree, and are taking fewer than 8 semester hours. - Non-degree seeking students are students who are taking courses but not working toward a graduate degree.
+Since degree seeking and non-degree seeking students complete the same application, written permission from the director of graduate programs is all that is needed for a student to become degree seeking.